There are so many events during the Carnival season and a lot of them are unique in their own way, but nothing is grander than the parade itself.

 Relying on choreographed phrases, this activity is one that is meant to be done as a unit and not as an individual.
 By that we mean, the entire class doing the same movement at the same time in the same way.

 The following activity is a parade styled, across the floor activity.
 Students will focus on several things at one time.
 The focus of this activity is to teach students three different phrases, all of which involve clapping.
 Once they have a grasp of each phrase, they will then partake in a parade while collectively doing the movement alongside their peers.
 The idea behind it all is to help them understand rhythm and how it works within a choreographed piece and when applied to a group activity.

 How did it go?

 It was tricky to teach at first, but what good is a dance class without a challenge.
 The aspect of the activity our students struggled with the most was the rhythm, especially as a group.
 They didn't get this activity on the first or second try.
 It took a lot longer than that because a few of the phrases were complex.
 Totally understandable as our students are young children and even struggle with normal movement on a daily basis like walking in a straight line or jumping.
 But, like we said, a challenge is always a good thing.
 This activity definitely challenged them but at the same time evoked a nice sense of joy.
-The parade aspect of this activity went very well and they definitely got the clapping aspect too.
+The parade aspect went very well and they definitely got the clapping aspect too.
 It was just the phrases themselves that took a little time to understand and perfect.

 One suggestion is to take your time with this one.
-Your students will not get it right away and you may want to spend some time working through this activity.
+Your students will not get it right away and you may want to spend some time working through it.
 Maybe break it up and work on the phrases one by one.
 Slowly combine them then put it to the test as a group activity once you feel like your students are ready.
 Remember, sometimes it's good to have complex activities as they benefit your students a lot more in the long-term.

 Take a look!